 As a collector of comic books I am always on the lookout for interesting editions to add to my collection.
 For a while now I’ve focused on locating pedigree copies of Police Comics.
 One pedigree that has alluded me is the Eldon comic book pedigree.
 According to GPA there hasn’t been any sales of a Police Comics within that pedigree.
-Nevertheless I have managed to add a Jumbo Comics #67 and Action Comics #25.
+Giving up on a Police Comics Eldon, I have sought out a Jungle Comics #56, Jumbo Comics #67 and Action Comics #25.

 The were some True Comics from 1947 unearthed that have the Eldon name written on them in pencil, yet had mailing labels to John Hamman of Rock Rapids Iowa.
 John happened to have a son, Eldon J Hamman who was born in 1934 who also happened to serve in the Army during the Korean War.
 Eldon J Hamman passed away in 1987.
 Given this collection’s lack of known “Eldon-like” titles, differences in condition, close but not exact signatures and the 1947 dating of the True Comics copies the Hamman connection is a red herring.

 The Eldon pedigree consists of an unknown number of comic books that span the early period of the Golden Age of Comic Books from at least 1940 to 1945.
 The collection was acquired and sold to private collectors in the 1980s.
-Of note, a number of the “Eldon” books are pictured in 1995’s Gerber Photo-Journal.
 Eldon’s comics have since been passed down through comic book collectors and earned the coveted CGC pedigree label status.
 The pedigree was officially recognized July of 2019.
+A number of the “Eldon” books are pictured in 1995’s Gerber Photo-Journal.

 The pedigree includes many of the most popular and iconic titles from the era, such as Superman, Batman, Flash, Captain America and Captain Marvel.
 Eldon also enjoyed Jungle and Jumbo Comics.
 The collection includes rare and unique issues from the period, such as Captain America #3, Batman #4 and Superman #4.
 The Eldon pedigree has become a sought-after collection for comic book enthusiasts with some issues from the collection selling for thousands of dollars.